shtrasser-dev/Zaya.ScreenTranslator/README.md

 > **⭐⭐⭐⭐⭐ 10/10!
 This is the most life-changing application I have EVER seen!**
 >
 > — *shtrasser-dev*, a developer

+## For True Configuration Artists

+**Ghost blocks, hysteresis, levenshtein distance, capture regions** and dozens of other settings you never knew you needed.
+Why actually *play* the game when you can spend hours tweaking the perfect OCR profile for it?

 ## Get Started